akibulhasananik-2001010/Bank-Management-System/README.md

 ## Overview

 This project was created as a beginner-friendly banking management application using Java.

-The system provides functionalities for customer registration, account management, deposits, withdrawals, balance checking, money transfer, loan management, mini statements, and transaction history tracking through a graphical user interface.
+This system provides functionalities for customer registration, account management, deposits, withdrawals, balance checking, money transfer, loan management, mini statements, and transaction history tracking through a graphical user interface.
 It serves as an introduction to Java application development, database connectivity, and banking management system concepts.

 ## Features